 2. Tent camp

-Or reserve a state park cabin or yurt.
-Any of these options will be far less expensive than driving a gas-guzzling motorhome or hauling a camper trailer.
-Plus, camping is far cheaper than reserving a motor inn or motel room, and twice as much fun.
+Camp in a tent or reserve a state park cabin or yurt.
+Any of these options will be far less expensive than driving a gas-guzzling motor-home or hauling a camper trailer.
+Plus, camping is far cheaper than reserving a motor inn or hotel room, and twice as much fun.

 3. Dine al fresco

-Eat out while on the road (and when I say “out,” I mean “outside”).
-Stopping en route to pick up breakfast and lunch groceries and eating them at recreation areas or scenic overlooks (or even a regional park) not only saves you money, but is healthier and allows you to see more of the area you’ve driven to see.
-If you’re traveling with kids, parks and recreational areas provide the additional benefit of being kid-friendly: let them run around and burn off energy before getting back in the car.
+Eat outside while on the road.
+Stopping en route to pick up breakfast or lunch and eating them at recreation areas, rest areas, scenic overlooks, and even at a regional park not only saves you money, but is healthier and allows you to see more of the area you’ve driven to see.
+If you’re traveling with kids, parks and recreational areas provide the additional benefit of being kid-friendly.
+Let them run around and exercise before getting back in the car.
 Tip: find parks and natural areas by using Google Earth on your smart phone while on the road.

 4. Budget gas money by using a gasoline price calculator

 We use Cost2Drive, which determines the estimated gasoline cost of any road trip, based on your beginning and ending destination and make and model of your car.
-Cost2Drive is especially useful when several people or parties are sharing in the gas cost of a trip: no need to split the cost at every pump… just divide the price ahead of time (or afterward).
+Cost2Drive is especially useful when several people or parties are sharing in the gas cost of a trip.
+There is no need to split the cost at every pump.
+You can just divide the price ahead of time or afterward.

 5. Park your car and use public transit while staying in cities

 While staying three nights in San Francisco next month, we’ve decided to park our car at a BART station outside the city, take the train in, and enjoy our city touring car-free.
 Not only will our visit be more relaxing (who wants to navigate unfamiliar city streets in a car?) but we’ll save over $100 in overnight and curbside parking fees.